danthegoodman1/Percolators/cql/README.md

 (note: this was inspired by FoundationDB’s client)

-However, because a write after the read timestamp would cause a transaction abort at commit time anyway, we could in theory perform the optimization of not using AS OF SYSTEM TIME reads, and just aborting the transaction when we find a row has been updated after the transaction read timestamp.

 The reason we don’t do this is because of automatic read-only transactions: A read only transaction never writes, so rather than having to specify read only vs read-write transactions, they become implicitly read-only by just committing without any writes.

 While this potentially leaves some optimization on the table, it makes composable transactions very easy to use, and that’s a worthwhile tradeoff.